CodeCaster28/Unity-Board-Game/README.md

 * Turn-based game flow using events
 * Heroes M&M movement style (free travelling until movement points depletion)
 * 4 players, up to 9 players supported on field (for no pawn overlapping)
-* GUI Text fade animation using Animator
+* GUI Text fade animation using Animator and end turn end button
 * Editor Script that adds new Field and automatically assign it's properties

 **What is NOT included**